lokalized/lokalized-java/README.md

 // Here we force British English.
 // Note that providing an explicit locale is an uncommon use case -
 // standard practice is to specify a localeSupplier when constructing your
-// Strings instance and Lokalized will pick the appropriate locale, e.g.
+// Strings instance and Lokalized will use it to pick the appropriate locale, e.g.
 // the locale specified by the current web request's Accept-Language header translation = strings.get("I am going on vacation.", Locale.forLanguageTag("en-GB"));